• Recipe Index

 Ingredients

-• 6 oz pasta 170g (traditionally spaghetti but use as you prefer)
+• 6 oz pasta (traditionally spaghetti but use as you prefer)

 • ½ tablespoon capers drained

-• 3 oz Blue Harbor albacore tuna (1 pouch - I suggest no salt added but as you prefer)
+• 3 oz tuna (approximately - I suggest in oil/no salt added but as you prefer)

 Instructions

-• Set your pasta to cook according to the packet instructions.
-Once cooked al dente drain and set aside.
+• Set your pasta to cook according to the packet instructions while you cook the sauce.
+Cook to al dente and drain and set aside if ready before the sauce.

-• Meanwhile, warm the oil in a medium skillet/frying pan over a medium heat.
-Crush the garlic and slice the anchovies.
-Add both to the pan and cook a couple minutes, stirring, until the anchovies start to melt.
+• Warm the oil in a medium skillet/frying pan over a medium heat.
+Add the garlic and anchovies and cook around 2 - 3 minutes, stirring regularly, until the anchovies start to melt.
+Take care not to let the garlic burn - you just want it softened and fragrant so reduce the heat if needed.

 Video